 Become an LtL member to get 50% off our range of online training courses.

-The Early Years Outdoor Practitioner course consists of 5 training events, spread over at least 6 months.
+The Early Years Outdoor Practitioner course consists of five training events, spread over at least six months.

 Staff from each setting share their experiences of developing new play and learning outdoors, in their setting.
 The course is suitable for any early years practitioner or teacher.
 Sessions are reflective and active – every session has an outdoor element, no matter the weather.

-Course costs, inclusive of preparation, email and phone support for participants and a number of direct support days as well as 2 full and 3 half training days is usually £5800+vat and reasonable expenses.
+Course costs, inclusive of preparation, email and phone support for participants, and a number of direct support days (as well as 2 full and 3 half training days) is usually £5800 + VAT, plus reasonable expenses.